CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/Exercise4.md

 ## Estimated Duration: 20 Minutes

-## Lab Scenario
+## Overview

-You need to configure Microsoft Sentinel to perform Entity Behavior Analytics to discover anomalies and provide entity analytic pages.
+In this lab, you will configure Microsoft Sentinel to perform Entity Behavior Analytics to discover anomalies and provide entity analytics pages.
+By enabling UEBA, Sentinel will profile users, hosts, and service accounts, analyze behavioral patterns, and surface unusual activities for investigation.
+This enhances threat detection by identifying potential security issues that may not be detected by traditional alert rules.

-## Lab objectives
+## Lab Objectives
  In this lab, you will perform the following:

 - Task 1: Explore Entity Behavior
-- Task 2: Confirm and review Anomalies rules
+- Task 2: Confirm and review Anomalies Rules

 ### Task 1: Explore Entity Behavior